 Athletes and working dogs, including dogs who participate in agility, fly ball, tracking, cart pull, competitive frisbee, competitive dance, search and rescue, hunting, and police and military dogs are more likely to engage in activities where injuries may occur.
 Early intervention is important to keep these athletes active and participating in their sport or performing their job.
 Subluxation’s of the spine or other joints are not uncommon due to repetitive impact injuries, slips or falls during training and competition.
 Early and aggressive intervention including adjustments, laser, massage, and therapeutic exercises, can mean the difference between a short time off for recovery, vs. a chronic, or potentially career ending problem.
 Routine adjustments are a good idea for athletes and working dogs because it is a great way to identify orthopedic or soft tissue injuries, which may otherwise go unnoticed.

-Dr. Adams has been providing Rehabilitation for her patients for over 18 years, and an integrative medical approach for more then 28 years.
-To schedule an appointment in Denver contact Park Animal Hospital and Wellness Center at 303-534-5440.
-To schedule in Englewood book on the home page.
+Dr. Adams has been providing Rehabilitation for her patients for over 22 years, and an integrative medical approach for more then 34 years.
+To schedule an appointment in Lakewood, please click here.